 This implementation is correct if executed in isolation.
 However, the code is not correct if more than one copy executes concurrently.
-If two CPUs execute push at the same time, both might execute line 15, before either executes line 16, (see Figure 5.1).
+If two CPUs execute push at the same time, both might execute line 15 as shown in Fig 6.1, before either executes line 16, which results in an incorrect outcome as illustrated by Figure 6.2.
 There would then be two list elements with next set to the former value of list.
 When the two assignments to list happen at line 16, the second one will overwrite the first; the element involved in the first assignment will be lost.